md-sami-al-badhon/youtube-subscription-redirect/README.md

     return true;
   }

-  // add more conditions here if needed
+  // add more conditions here if needed.

   return false;
 }